uhlik-valideum-development/TWINS-Core/doc/build-osx.md

         make check

-5. (Optional) You can also install twinsd to your path:
+5. (Optional) You can also install valideumd to your path:

         make install